Zane Gonzalez

-Zane Holden Fortunato Gonzalez (born May 7, 1995) is an American professional football placekicker for the Atlanta Falcons of the National Football League (NFL).
+Zane Holden Fortunato Gonzalez (born May 7, 1995) is an American professional football placekicker.
 He played college football for the Arizona State Sun Devils, finishing as the NCAA Division I leader in field goals made at the time prior to being selected by the Cleveland Browns in the seventh round of the 2017 NFL draft.
 Gonzalez was a unanimous All-American and won the Lou Groza Award in 2016.

 College career

 Arizona State University (ASU) signed Gonzalez on March 28, 2013.
 He played college football for the Sun Devils from 2013 to 2016.

 During his freshman year in 2013, Gonzalez played every game, connecting on 25 of 30 (83.3%) field goals and converting all 63 extra point attempts.
 Gonzalez had a streak of 18 field goals converted, an ASU freshman record.
 He was awarded with a First Team All-Pac-12 Conference selection.
 Gonzalez broke the ASU record for points by a kicker with 138 on the season and tying the NCAA record for field goals made by a freshman.

 During his sophomore year in 2014, Gonzalez connected on 22 of 27 (81.5%) field goals and was 50–52 on extra points.
 Gonzalez was awarded with a Second-Team All-Pac-12 selection.
 On October 18, he matched a then-career-high with four field goals against Stanford.
 On November 11, Gonzalez kicked four field goals including a game-winning field goal in overtime against Utah.
 He was named the Pac-12 Special Teams Player of the Week.
 On December 27, Gonzalez kicked three field goals in the 2014 Sun Bowl.

 During his junior season in 2015, Gonzalez scored on 26 of 34 (76.5) field goals and converted all 52 extra point attempts.
 On November 28, Gonzalez matched the Pac-12 record with an ASU school-record six field goals against California.
 On January 2, 2016, he kicked four field goals against West Virginia in the 2016 Cactus Bowl.
 He became the school's all-time scoring leader in the third quarter, surpassing Luis Zendejas (380).